 As the fastest growing state in the country (*measured by raw numeric growth, not percentage population increase), we wanted to better understand how the Texas statewide startup ecosystem is working to attract its top startups and talent to the Lone Star state.

-After investigating, we at the Founder Institute are convinced that now is a better time than ever to launch a startup in Texas.
+After investigating, we at the Founder Institute are convinced that now is a better time than ever to build a startup in Texas.
 If you’re building a company in Texas, you can apply to the Houston or Austin Founder Institute today!

 What’s in a Texas Entrepreneur?